 Everything you hear about being self-employed is true, but it doesn’t really sink in until you experience it yourself.

 I go through regular panics of not having enough work.
 Even at a paid salary job, it was hard for me just to relax when there was no work.
 I am someone who needs to be productive at any given moment.
 All the more so when my income has become so intrinsically tied to my own personal efforts.
+For a fun way to stay engaged and unwind, dive into joker123 gaming.

 How I feel every day as a freelancer. pic.twitter.com/kqcYX3t01o